 tower group in the inventory AND it needs to be the first host listed in the

 Manual projects must be manually synced to all instances by the customer, and updated on all instances at once.

 There is no concept of primary/secondary in the new Tower system.
 All systems are primary.

 inventory file for Tower deployments should be saved/persisted.
 If new instances are to be provisioned, the passwords and configuration options, as well as host names, must be made available to the installer.

 inventory file and re-running the setup playbook.
 It is important that the

 inventory file contains all passwords and information used when installing the cluster or other instances may be reconfigured.
-The current standalone instance configuration does not change for a 3.1 or later deployment.
 The

 [tower] hostA hostB hostC [instance_group_east] hostB hostC [instance_group_west] hostC hostD